erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    institution to access Outgoing Mobility objects (by ID).

  * **[Outgoing Mobility Search API][mobility-search-api]** - allows the
-   receiving institution to access the list Mobility objects related to the receiving institution.
+   receiving institution to access the list of Mobility objects related to the receiving institution.
 It also provides an alternative way of getting updates if the sending institution fails to send updates to CNRs.